Function X (FX) Price Tops $0.15 on Top Exchanges

 Function X Token Profile

-Function X was first traded on November 17th, 2017.
+Function X launched on November 17th, 2017.
 Function X’s total supply is 408,520,357 tokens.
+Function X’s official message board is medium.com/functionx.
 Function X’s official website is functionx.io.
 Function X’s official Twitter account is @functionx_io and its Facebook page is accessible here.
 The Reddit community for Function X is https://reddit.com/r/functionx/ and the currency’s Github account can be viewed here.
-The official message board for Function X is medium.com/functionx.

 Function X is a next-generation internet service framework.
 It has created a completely new ecosystem of service framework by improving the existing internet and blockchain architecture, combining the benefits of both worlds and using the most commonly used technical solutions.
 Function X employed a systematic approach towards software/hardware co-design, to allow all existing applications, websites, data and services to be completely decentralized, helping to lay a solid foundation for future development paths of the next generation internet.”